acorg/Racmacs/README.md

 #### Building Racmacs to run code in parallel
 Racmacs uses [OpenMP](https://www.openmp.org) instructions to specify when code, for example map optimization runs, can be run in parallel to increase performance.
 The resulting speed-up can be significant, but you need to check whether the compiler you use supports OpenMP.
 The default compiler on mac systems for example is `clang` which does not support OpenMP and will compile Racmacs as a single-threaded program.

-Luckily in these cases it is relatively easy to install to install an alternative compiler like `gcc` which does support OpenMP and will compile Racmacs as a multi-threaded program.
+Luckily in these cases it is relatively easy to install an alternative compiler like `gcc` which does support OpenMP and will compile Racmacs as a multi-threaded program.
 To do this you need to first install gcc and then tell R that you would like to use the gcc compiler instead.

 __Installing gcc__
 The easiest way to install gcc is through [homebrew](https://brew.sh).
 First download homebrew if you haven't already then simply run: